 By default, the application uses pretrained machine leaning models deployed in Edge Impulse studio:

-Both Thingy:52 and Thingy:53 share the same machine learning model.
+Both Thingy:52 and Thingy:53 use the NCS hardware accelerometer machine learning model.
 The model uses the data from the built-in accelerometer to recognize the following gestures:

 idle- the device is placed on a flat surface.